Edward-Phillips/shakespearianPokemon/README.md

 I have used vercel to deploy this application, if you would like to do the same you can follow the instructions here: https://nextjs.org/docs/deployment

 You can configure vercel to deploy on push to the main branch of your project if [using github](https://vercel.com/docs/concepts/git/vercel-for-github).
 This requires giving vercel access to your github repository.
 If following this method you will be have the option to include environmental variables for the deployment.
+This project uses 4 variables:
+- the DATABASE_URL  & SHADOW_DATABASE_URL env varibles
-This project uses 2 variables: an API key to funnytranslations if you have one (not required) and the url to the API for the frontend in case you would like the frontend to point to a pre-existing shakespearian pokemon API.
+- an API key to funnytranslations if you have one (not required) stored under FUNTRANSLATIONS_API_SECRET
+- the url to the API for the frontend in case you would like the frontend to point to a pre-existing shakespearian pokemon API.

-## Feature wishlist
+## current objectives:

-There are some additional features I would like to add.
- - long term caching
-    - currently the API stores the cache data in memory, in theory due to the largely static nature of both external APIs it would be possible to entirely remove the use of the external apis and fetch the data from our own database.
-    - a step in this direction would be to decouple the model from the API and use a database class to handle the data requests, as it would make it easier to change data sources.
- - Better error handling.
-   - this has now been resolved, the dockerfile has also been updated to handle fetch errors.
- - The idea is to encourage engagement with pokemon in young children, so a guess that pokemon game mode is a must.
-So I have added a whos that pokemon game under the route `localhost:3000/whosthatpokemon`.
- - types - typescript would be ideal but propTypes would be satisfactory.
+Who is that Pokemon objectives:
+- submit bug = seems to be submitting when delete is pressed and all the inputs are full
+- restyle to more closely match Wordle
+- successfully configure docker-compose up to have the database running and talking to the API.
+- improve victory screen
+- add cookies to start tracking stats
+- refactor success logic to lift state out of cell components and into gridRow component or even whoIsthatPokemon component for ease of sharing state to scoreModal component.
+- refactor database code to use any database type.